bbauska/W3Cx-1of5-CSS.0x/README.md

 ### Colors make other colors

--   The historical color wheel is organized around the three **primary** colors: red, yellow and blue.
+-   The historical color wheel is organized around the three <b>primary</b> colors: red, yellow and blue.

--   The **secondary** colors are the combinations of these primary colors: orange, green and purple.
+-   The <b>secondary</b> colors are the combinations of these primary colors: orange, green and purple.

 -   You can follow this pattern of varying the amount of each primary color to create infinite intermediary colors.